Get your head around rental yield with our no-nonsense guide.

 6. Lower your overheads

-This can mean anything from remortgaging to a better deal and sourcing cheaper plumbers or electricians.
+This can mean anything from remortgaging to a better deal, to sourcing cheaper plumbers or electricians.

 My property is making a loss – what can I do?